Stained Glass Artist

 Drawing is at the heart of my work.
 I use it to describe the world I see and imagine.
 Stained glass is the medium I choose to express myself in.
 The glorious colours and light of stained glass fill me with delight.
 I can achieve intricate detail with painting and engraving techniques that involve the use of a kiln.
 My work takes time, patience and the highest quality materials to produce.

 Since winning the Surrey Artist of the Year award in 2014 my focus has shifted from commissioned work to exploring stories that I want to share.
 My Seven Ages of Man series is the story of my father’s life interwoven with Shakespeare’s words and the yearly cycle of a grape vine.
-The panels have been exhibited at Strawberry Hill House, the birthplace of the Gothic Revival.
+The panels have been exhibited at Strawberry Hill House, the birthplace of the Gothic Revival, and at the Stained Glass Museum in Ely Cathedral.

 The changing seasons are a recurring theme.
 My depiction of the Labours of the Months, now in Godalming Museum, is a contemporary take on a medieval subject.
 The panels were purchased with a grant from the V&A.